melonybox/Anchor-Apply-Challenge/README.md

 A challenge that is now completed.

-Array length of 30 unique character.<br>
+Array length of 30 unique characters.<br>
 71 characters remaining in initial paragraph.

 ### `node challenge.js`